jw120/fcc-timestamp/README.md

 Git is used as the tool to sync to Heroku, but this is kept seperate from our source git repo (in the deploy sub-directory).
-This means all heroku commands need to be run within the deploy sub-directory (which is done automatically via the npm run commands)
+This means all heroku commands need to be run within the deploy sub-directory (which is Done automatically via the npm run commands)

 Note that the challenge does not given any specification for the format of a natural date that we are supposed to accept, so we just use whatever the standard javascript Date constructor provides.

-## TODO
+## Actions

-* DONE Git checkin
+* Done Git checkin
-* DONE Add tests
+* Done Add tests
-* DOME Get Heroku working again
+* Done Get Heroku working again
-* DONE Trim node_modules and typings
+* Done Trim node_modules and typings
-* DONE watch video
+* Done watch video
-* TODO ?
-Remove return value from server.ts?
 * TODO Check date format output
-* TODO ally served
+* TODO Should we use mocha.before/after - and close the server?
-* Decide on static file to serve
+* Done Decide on static file to serve
+* TODO Add styles to root.html
-* Add test for static file
+* Done Add test for static file
 * Submit to fcc

 ## Ways to run